Crate-AI/discogs-sdk/README.md

 # Discogs SDK

-is a library that uses the Discogs API to authenticate and uses their API to get data.
+The Discogs SDK is a library that uses the Discogs API to authenticate and access their data.
+Currently, the library only supports the authentication flow and retrieving the user's identity.

-As of now, the library is only supporting the auth flow and to get the identity of the user.
+# Getting Started

-# how to get started with the library
+1. Obtain your consumer key and secret from Discogs [here](https://www.discogs.com/settings/developers).
-get your consumer key and secret from discogs [here](https://www.discogs.com/settings/developers) npm install @crate.ai/discogs-sdk
+2. Install the library using npm: `npm install @crate.ai/discogs-sdk`.

-# How to use the library
+# Usage

-1. Import the library in your project
+1. Import the library into your project.
-2. Create a new instance of the library with your Discogs consumer key and secret
+2. Create a new instance of the library with your Discogs consumer key and secret.
-3. Call the `authenticateAndGetIdentity` method on the instance
+3. Call the `authenticateAndGetIdentity` method on the instance.
-4. The method will return a promise that resolves with the user's identity
+4. The method will return a promise that resolves with the user's identity.

 Here's an example of how to use the library: